isuretpolos/AetherOnePi/README.md

 ![Dashboard](https://raw.githubusercontent.com/isuretpolos/AetherOnePi/master/documentation/screenshots/analysis.jpg)

+## End of life
+I stop the maintenance for this project and will invest all my energies into the development of the new **AetherOnePy** (AOPy).
+Naturally this repository remains alife for everyone.

 ## User manual (READ IT)
 **Please read first the [AetherOnePi User Manual](https://radionics.home.blog/aetheonepi/)**, because it explains **step by step** the most important features and techniques for analysis and broadcasting.